 Technical guidance documents

-These documents are published by the Department of the Environment, Heritage and Local Government and provide guidance on compliance with the building regulations.
+These documents are published by the Department of Housing, Local Government and Heritage and provide guidance on compliance with the building regulations.
 They refer to standards and codes for further guidance with respect to the design and construction of buildings.
 Works carried out in accordance with the technical guidance documents, prima facie, indicate compliance with the building regulations.
 The adoption of an alternative approach other than that outlined in the guidance documents is not precluded, provided that the relevant requirements of the regulations are complied with.

-(The link below links to the technical guidance documents on the Department of the Environment, Heritage and Local Government web site)
+(The link below links to the technical guidance documents on the Department of Housing, Local Government and Heritage web site)

 The building regulations set out the technical requirements for the design and construction of building works.
 The building regulations are divided into 12 parts, and for private dwelling houses, the areas to be addressed are as follows: